Stuart Langridge: Podcasts

 Langridge is known as a presenter of the now defunct LugRadio, which was a free software podcast in the UK.
 Along with Jono Bacon, he was the longest-serving member of the team and often served to incite discussion about issues that more directly related to software freedom.
 In LugRadio he frequently advocated freedom, yet despite this often attracted criticism for using proprietary software.

 Langridge was involved in the Shot of Jaq podcast, in collaboration with his former Lugradio co-host Jono Bacon.
 He's now a part of the Bad Voltage podcast, together with Jono Bacon and Jeremy Garcia (founder of LinuxQuestions.org).
 Bryan Lunduke (founder of Jupiter Broadcasting) was also a founder member of the Bad Voltage podcast but has since moved on due to other commitments.
 The podcast first aired in October 2013.

 Programming

 He has worked on projects including Jokosher, a multi-track audio editor for GNOME, and Jackfield, a program to run Mac OS X Dashboard widgets under GNOME.

 Career

 In January 2009 Langridge joined Canonical as a developer and left the company in 2013 to work as a freelancer for Kryogenix's consulting.
 At Canonical he worked on the Desktop Couch for Ubuntu in his role as Canonical Ltd. staffer.
+In September 2024 Langridge joined Barnardo's as a part-time senior design engineer.